CGRP Treatments: The Success Stories

 What has changed?

-“I started on CGRP (brand name) in July, and after three doses, it seems as though we hit the jackpot!
-In two weeks, I have had only one migraine!
+“I started on CGRP (brand name) in July, and after 3 doses it seems as though we hit the jackpot!
+In 2 weeks, I have had only 1 migraine!
 That is a miracle for me!
 Haven’t had that in 20 years.
 I have everything crossed that it keeps working!
 Don’t give up, folks, and good luck!”

 What has your overall experience been with the CGRP treatment(s)?

-CGRPs certainly has its fans in the Migraine.com community.
+CGRPs certainly have fans in the Migraine.com community.
 Many of you have made the switch and couldn’t be happier.
-Many mentioned a reduction in migraines — sometimes a drop from as many as four a week to once a month.
+Many mentioned a reduction in migraines — sometimes a drop from as many as 4 a week to once a month.
 No wonder members who have found relief from this treatment have become so loyal.

 “I have been taking CGRPs (brand name) for a year.
 I have noticed a great deal of relief.”